-My office is conveniently located in Hyde Park (at Bailey Building) in a private and secluded setting.
+Our office is located in Hyde Park (at Bailey Building) in a private and secluded setting.
 It is a very appropriate space to care for patients suffering from anxiety, depression, having relationship issues, or are looking for a long-term (more in-depth) type of therapy.

-My well-rounded doctoral and master education in clinical psychology provided me with an array of techniques and settings to treat children, teens, young adults, adults, older adults, couples, families, and groups.
+Dr. Marzullo-Dove’s well-rounded doctoral and master’s education in clinical psychology provided various techniques and settings to treat couples, adults, older adults, young adults, teens, children, families, and groups.

-For children, I use play therapy, behavioral therapy, and mindfulness – as children have great difficulties to recognize and voice their emotions, play therapy helps the child to create a warm, trusting relationship with me, where life situations can be “played” in sessions.
-I have treated children with behavioral issues, anxiety, and depression, and children from split and/or unconventional families.
-Parents participation in therapy is welcomed and sometimes required.
+For children, we use play therapy, behavioral therapy, and Mindfulness – as children have significant difficulties recognizing and voicing their emotions, play therapy helps the child create a warm, trusting relationship with the therapist, where life situations can be “played” in sessions.
+We have treated children with behavioral issues, anxiety, depression, and children from split or unconventional families.
+Parents’ participation in therapy is welcomed and sometimes required.

-For teens, I use techniques from different theoretical views, such as art therapy, play therapy, psychotherapy, Cognitive Behavioral therapy (CBT), behavioral therapy, mindfulness, and Emotional Freedom Technique (EFT).
-I value confidentiality and teens feel safe to share their inner thoughts, ask difficult questions, and explore themes of anxiety, depression, friendship, relationship, sex, etc. Parents will sometimes be part of therapy, as I value parents’ participation and adult modeling of behaviors.
+We use techniques from different theoretical views for teens, such as art therapy, play therapy, psychotherapy, Cognitive Behavioral Therapy (CBT), behavioral therapy, Mindfulness, and Emotional Freedom Technique (EFT).
+Here at Global Wellness, we value confidentiality, and teens feel safe to share their inner thoughts, ask difficult questions and explore themes of anxiety, depression, friendship, relationship, sex, etc. Parents will sometimes be part of therapy, as we value parents’ participation and adult modeling of behaviors.

-Having experience with University Counseling Center, I use many different techniques in working with young adults.
-Based on building a good relationship with the client, I see young men and women who are dealing with anxiety, stress, depression, relationship issues, academic / work issues, “adulting” issues, and who are now confronting their inner feelings about their past (or present) traumas.
-Talk therapy (Psychotherapy, Cognitive Behavioral therapy [CBT], Behavioral Therapy, Mindfulness, and Emotional Freedom Technique [EFT]) and other techniques are the core of this treatment.
+Our founder’s experience at Howard University Counseling Center in Washington, DC helped utilize many techniques in working with young adults.
+Based on building a good relationship with the client, we see young men and women who are dealing with anxiety, stress, depression, relationship issues, academic issues, work issues, “adulting” issues, and who are now confronting their inner feelings about their past (or present) traumas.
+Talk therapy (Psychotherapy, Cognitive Behavioral Therapy [CBT], Behavioral Therapy, Mindfulness, and Emotional Freedom Technique [EFT]), and other techniques are the core of this treatment.

-My experience and bulk of my work is with Adults and Older adults dealing with difficulties such as anxiety, depression, relationship issues, parenting, life transitions, separation/divorce, death/dying, work/retirement, mood, and personality issues.
-Talk therapy (Psychotherapy, psychoanalytical exploration, Cognitive Behavioral therapy [CBT], Behavioral Therapy, Mindfulness, and Emotional Freedom Technique [EFT]) and other techniques are the core of treatment adults.
-I also offer some Group Therapy for qualifying individuals.
+Our experience and bulk of our work are with Adults and Older adults dealing with anxiety, depression, relationship issues, parenting, life transitions, separation/divorce, death/dying, work/retirement, mood, and personality issues.
+Talk therapy (Psychotherapy, psychoanalytical exploration, Cognitive Behavioral Therapy [CBT], Behavioral Therapy, Mindfulness, and Emotional Freedom Technique [EFT]) and other techniques are the core of treatment adults.
+We also offer some Group Therapy for qualifying individuals.

-Support for parents is found in many different ways in my office:
+Support for parents is found in many different ways in our office:

-Before conception, I provide support for individuals dealing with fertility issues, or making decision of having children or not.
-I also work with parents going through adoption process (before and after).
+- Before conception, we provide support for individuals dealing with fertility issues or deciding to have children or not.
+We also work with parents going through the adoption process (before and after).

-After conception, I provide support for mood and anxiety issues, as well as support for parents who have lost their child (due miscarriage, abortion, or neo–natal loss).
+- After conception, we provide support for mood and anxiety issues and support parents who have lost their child (due to miscarriage, abortion, or neonatal loss).

-Parenting skills (and sometimes Parents’ Group) are taught throughout treatment.
+- Parenting skills (and sometimes Parents’ Group) are offered throughout treatment.

-Couples (before and after marriage) come to me when they have either exhausted their communication skills and still frustrated with where the relationship is, or are having issues of trust, intimacy, and need help (re)building the relationship they dream/want.
-I use Gottman therapy and other psychotherapy techniques.
+Couples (before and after marriage) come to us when they have either exhausted their communication skills and are still frustrated with the relationship or are having issues of trust, intimacy and need help (re)building the relationship they dream/want.
+We use Gottman therapy and other psychotherapy techniques.